 It is the policy of Kansas Wesleyan University to provide all students with access to the benefits of services in admission, registration, counseling and instruction.
 In order to receive the needed assistance, an individual with a diagnosed disability must inform the university of the disability through official documentation.
-For assistance, contact the Coordinator of Student Disability Services (785-833-4329).
-In order to be provided with reasonable accommodations, students with special needs and disabilities must identify themselves privately to the Coordinator of Student Disability Services (785-833-4326), located in the Student
+For assistance, contact the Director of Career Services (785-833-4326).

-Development Office, during or prior to the first week of classes.
+In order to be provided with reasonable accommodations, students with special needs and disabilities must identify themselves privately to the Director of Career Services (785-833-4326), located in Memorial Library, during or prior to the first week of classes.
 KWU will follow the university's Student Disabilities Services Handbook.